 Morally, it’s something you should be doing.
 Why risk someone’s personal information being intercepted?
 It’s a small cost to make sure it’s being transferred securely.

 HTTPS makes your site load faster.
 If you don’t believe us check this site out and compare the load times of HTTP vs HTTPS https://www.httpvshttps.com/.

 Search engines and browsers, notably Chrome and Firefox, like secured sites.
 These browsers will even warn you if a website isn’t secured with an SSL.
 If not, it may prompt people to second guess whether they leave their details on your site.

 Security is a top priority for Google, and they will physically boost the rankings for sites with an SSL.
 It’s a minor boost – content is still king – but they will promote sites displaying HTTPS over HTTP.
 See what Google has to say about it.

-When traffic passes through an HTTP site, you’ll end up with a lot of referrals that display as ‘direct traffic’ in your analytics software.
-Which isn’t very useful.
-When you use HTTPS the referral information is usually preserved, so you get a more accurate representation of where your traffic is coming from.
+When traffic passes through an HTTP site, you’ll end up with a lot of referrals that display as ‘direct traffic’ in your analytics software, which isn’t very useful.
+When you use HTTPS, the referral information is usually preserved, giving you a more accurate representation of where your traffic is coming from.